ten-protocol/go-ten/design/Events_design.md

 An ERC20 transfer from Alice to Bob will show up on Bob's UI if he is subscribed to it, but will not show on Charlie's UI.

 ## Open implementation questions

-1. what's the lifespan for a subscription in the enclave, unsubscribe option + an expiry?
+1. What's the lifespan for a subscription in the enclave, unsubscribe option + an expiry?

-2. still pretty worried about perf and DoS potential, but we can test for it and try to optimise/prioritise traffic etc. Maybe we need read-only nodes to services these requests in production (normal nodes but the host doesn't give it any transactions/other work).
+2. Still pretty worried about perf and DoS potential, but we can test for it and try to optimise/prioritise traffic etc. Maybe we need read-only nodes to services these requests in production (normal nodes but the host doesn't give it any transactions/other work).

-3. very minor information leak for the host about their users, host owner can see how many relevant events their subscribers are getting back.
+3. Very minor information leak for the host about their users, host owner can see how many relevant events their subscribers are getting back.
 Tbf that's no different from it seeing how many transactions that user is submitting etc., just a measure of their activity I guess and not tied to their acc address at all

 4. Todo: Can you clarify in the doc whether the events are discarded after being distributed, or are stored for future subscribers?

 5. How do events interact with the revelation period?

 ## Alternatives considered

 ### All events are public by default

 This is not possible as it breaks the most fundamental contact, the `ERC20`, which contains the `Transfer` event.
 If all events were public by default then, we either break the ERC20 api by removing the event, or we lose privacy

 ### Add a third visibility rule that says that